Hillary Clinton sided with Russia on sanctions as Bill made $500G on Moscow speech

 The Magnitsky Act passed with bipartisan support in 2012.

-Russia retaliated against the U.S., ending any possibility for Americans to adopt Russian orphans and also banned 18 U.S. officials from entering their country.
+Russia retaliated against the U.S., ending any possibility for Americans to adopt Russian orphans and also banning 18 U.S. officials from entering their country.

 Malia Zimmerman is an award-winning investigative reporter focusing on crime, homeland security, illegal immigration crime, terrorism and political corruption.
 Follow her on twitter at @MaliaMZimmerman